z3019494/AdaptiveCards/CONTRIBUTING.md

 Epics/Tasks/Bugs for the release are completed.
 Any work left undone has to be reconsidered - Can we ship without it?
 How much time do we need to complete it?

 Examine release collateral.
-We need documentation, blog posts, conversations with our partners and community, conference materials, etc.
+We need documentation, samples, blog posts, conversations with our partners and community, conference materials, etc.

 When we're satisfied with what's in the release (or a plan to finalize what's in the release), it's a good time to consider publishing a *release candidate*.
 We want some time to gather information about how well the release works, identify and ameliorate gaps in test coverage and documentation, etc. Iterate on bugs and develop a sense of quality.
+Do bug bashes and experiment with new features.
 This stablization period should occur over a fixed timeframe as considered way back when the release was being planned initially.
 Additional stablization periods may need to be considered as appropriate if more certainty about quality is needed.

 Outputs: